ikeboy003/tempconvert/README.md

 ## Features

 - Convert temperatures between Celsius, Fahrenheit.
-- Real-time conversion updates as you input the temperature value.
-- Clear and intuitive user interface for easy interaction.
+- Clear and intuitive CLI user interface for easy interaction.
 - Support for both positive and negative temperature values.

 ## Technologies Used